Corporate governance through voice and exit: Evidence from Standard Life Investments

 Sir Richard Lambert, Chairman of the British Museum and of Bloomsbury Publishing Plc

-Euan Stirling, Head of Stewardship and ESG Investment, Standard Life Investments
+Euan Stirling, Head of Stewardship and ESG Investment at Aberdeen Standard Investments